quantumRatio/quantumRatio.github.io/index.md

 ### CTO
 #### Zach Harvey
- Zach has years of experience in many different languages.
+ Zach has years of experience in many different programming languages.
+He is a driven and robust coder who enjoys code sprints on rainy days.
 He has worked with several companies in order to deliver software solutions.
-In addition, Zach has had experience with creating his own servers to host from than 100,000 users.
+In addition, Zach has had experience with creating his own servers to host more than 100,000 users.
 He enjoys understanding a client's needs and delivering expectional code.   [github](https://github.com/Unknowncall)